Halvani/Constituent-Treelib/README.md

 # Description
 CTL allows you to easily construct a <a href="https://en.wikipedia.org/wiki/Constituent_(linguistics)">constituent tree</a> representation of sentences, visualize them and export them into various [file formats](#Export_visualization).
-Moreover, you can conveniently extract phrases according to their phrasal categories, which can then be used as features for a variety of NLP tasks.
+Moreover, you can conveniently extract phrases according to their phrasal categories, which can be used, for example, as features for various NLP tasks.

 CTL is built on top of <a href="https://github.com/nikitakit/self-attentive-parser">**benepar**</a> (*Berkeley Neural Parser*) as well as the two well-known NLP frameworks <a href="https://spacy.io">**spaCy**</a> and <a href="https://github.com/nltk/nltk">**NLTK**</a>.
 Here, spaCy is used for tokenization and sentence segmentation, while benepar performs the actual parsing of the sentences.
 NLTK, on the other hand, provides the fundamental data structure for storing and processing the parsed sentences.

-To gain a clearer picture of what a constituent tree looks like, let's consider the following example.
-Given the sentence *S = "Stanley Getz was an American jazz saxophonist."*
-CTL first parses *S* into a so-called *bracketed tree string* representation (shown below in a <a href="https://catalog.ldc.upenn.edu/LDC99T42">*Penn tree-bank*</a> style):
+To gain a clearer picture of what a constituent tree looks like, consider the following example.
+Given the sentence *S = "Stanley Getz was an American jazz saxophonist."* CTL first parses *S* into a so-called *bracketed tree string* representation (shown below in a <a href="https://catalog.ldc.upenn.edu/LDC99T42">*Penn tree-bank*</a> style):
 ```
 (S
   (NP (NNP Stanley) (NNP Getz))